tishka25/RetroMotion/README.md

-# RetroMotion Oldschool games, modern experience
+# RetroMotion-Oldschool games, modern experience
 <p>Retro motion is a gaming platform created with the intent of recreating vintage(and not so vintage) games and putting a slight twist on them by using modern smartphone motion controls.The project was developed by students of ELSYS school of engineering(http://www.elsys-bg.org/)
 and was showcased on various exhebitions, the most notable of which:</p>
 <p><b>-European night of science 2018</p>